Frank Chance: Chicago Cubs

 Chance began his career in 1898 with the Chicago Cubs, serving as a reserve catcher and outfielder.
 He played irregularly through the 1902 season.
 Due in part to finger injuries suffered while catching, Chance played in no more than 75 games in a season through 1902.
 In 1903, Johnny Kling became the Cubs' full-time catcher.
 As Bill Hanlon, the Cubs' first baseman, left the team, manager Frank Selee moved Chance to first base.
 Though Chance initially balked at the position change, he agreed when he received a pay raise.

-In 125 games during the 1903 season, Chance recorded a .327 batting average, and 67 stolen bases; the latter mark led the National League (NL).
+Chance enjoyed a breakout season in 1903, recording a .327 batting average and 67 stolen bases; the latter mark led the National League (NL).
 His .439 on-base percentage was third-best in the league, behind Roy Thomas and Roger Bresnahan, and his 81 runs batted in (RBIs) tied Jake Beckley for sixth-best.
 Chance had a .310 batting average in 1904, good for sixth place in the NL.
 His .382 on-base percentage was the fourth-best in the league, and his .430 slugging percentage was fifth-best.
 Chance also hit six home runs, tying him with Dan McGann, Red Dooin, and Cozy Dolan for third place, his 42 stolen bases tied McGann for fourth place, and his 89 runs scored were seventh-best.
 On May 30, 1904, he was hit by a pitch five times in a double header.